dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 11

-**Summary**: An example showing how to use a custom preview for the context menu.
+**Summary**: Context Menu Previews — An example showing how to use a custom preview for the context menu.

 <br>